-GASB Statement No. 68, Accounting and Financial Reporting for Pensions-an amendment of GASB Statement No. 27, was released in June 2012.
+GASB Statement No. 68, Accounting and Financial Reporting for Pensions - An Amendment of GASB Statement No. 27 was released in June 2012.
 GASB Statement No. 68 improves accounting and financial reporting by state and local governments for pensions.
 It also improves information provided by state and local governmental employers about financial support for pensions that is provided by other entities.
 GASB Statement No. 68 results from a comprehensive review of the effectiveness of existing standards of accounting and financial reporting for pensions with regard to providing decision-useful information, supporting assessments of accountability and interperiod equity, and creating additional transparency.
 GASB Statement No. 68 establishes standards for measuring and recognizing liabilities, deferred outflows of resources, deferred inflows of resources, and expense/expenditures.
 For defined benefit pensions, this statement identifies the methods and assumptions that should be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
 Note disclosure and required supplementary information requirements about pensions also are addressed.
 Distinctions are made regarding the particular requirements for employers based on the number of employers whose employees are provided with pensions through the pension plan and whether pension obligations and pension plan assets are shared.
 In addition, GASB Statement No. 68 details the recognition and disclosure requirements for employers with liabilities (payables) to a defined benefit pension plan and for employers whose employees are provided with defined contribution pensions.
 GASB Statement No. 68 also addresses circumstances in which a nonemployer entity has a legal requirement to make contributions directly to a pension plan.
 Various new note disclosures and required supplementary information will be presented.
 GASB Statement No. 68 is effective for fiscal years beginning after June 15, 2014.
-The Agency has elected not to early implement GASB Statement No. 68 and has not determined its effects of the financial statements.
+There was no net effect on the Agency's accounting or financial reporting as a result of implementing this statement.